 c) Eukaryotic genes contain exons and introns, meaning that a maturation process (cutting and splicing) of the primary mRNA is needed.
-It is dangerous to translate an unprocessed mRNA because it will produce malformed proteins, that may even cause pathologies.
-This mRNA processing is done in the nucleoplasm and only mature mRNA is allowed to cross the nuclear envelope.
+It is dangerous to translate an unprocessed mRNA because it will produce malformed proteins, which may even cause pathologies.
+This mRNA processing takes place in the nucleoplasm and only mature mRNA is allowed to cross the nuclear envelope.

-d) Transcription and translation taking place in separate compartments (nucleoplasm and cytosol, respectively) provide an additional tool for regulating the flux of information from DNA to proteins.
+d) Transcription and translation take place in separate compartments (nucleoplasm and cytosol, respectively) and provide an additional tool for regulating the flux of information from DNA to proteins.
 In this way, the transcription of a gene into mRNA does not mean immediate translation.
-For example, preventing a particular mRNA to cross the nuclear envelope means that the cell will no have this protein at this moment.
-When needed, the synthesis of this protein will be very quick because the mRNA was already synthesized and to cross the nuclear envelope is the only thing that mRNA has to do to be translated in the ribosomes.
+For example, preventing a particular mRNA to cross the nuclear envelope means that the cell will not get the protein right away.
+However, when needed, the synthesis of this protein will be very quick because the mRNA was already synthesized and to cross the nuclear envelope is the only remaining step for the mRNA to be translated in the ribosomes.

 In most eukaryotic cells, the nuclear envelope breaks in little vesicles during the mitotic prophase.
 It is known as open mitosis because cytosolic microtubules can gain access and make contact with chromosomes.
 Once chromosomes are segregated, nuclear envelope is assembled again during telophase from the membranes of the endoplasmic reticulum to form the nuclei of the two new cells (Figure 3).
-In yeasts, however, the integrity of nuclear envelope is maintained and new nuclei are formed by strangulation, as during cytokinesis.
+In yeasts, however, the integrity of the nuclear envelope is maintained and new nuclei are formed by strangulation, as it occurs during cytokinesis.
 This is because yeasts are able to build a mitotic spindle inside the nucleus.
 This known as closed mitosis.